RamboRogers/cyberimage/MEMORY_MANAGEMENT.md

 To ensure stable operation:

-1. Run the application with a single worker in production:
+1. Run the application with a single worker and single thread in production:
    ```
-   gunicorn -w 1 -b 0.0.0.0:5050 run:app
+   gunicorn -w 1 --threads=1 -b 0.0.0.0:5050 --timeout=120 run:app
    ```

+   This ensures that only one request is processed at a time, preventing memory issues from concurrent processing.

 2. Monitor job status regularly:
    ```